Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 Replaced Controller with switch to make draw faster.
 Other smaller edits to make draw faster and implementing new rooms more easier.

+### 6/9

+Levels now need to be unlocked in order, there are bugs with redoing levels though.

 ## Jo